 Networking is the fastest way to land a job.
-A new survey revealed that 85% of jobs are filled through networking.
+One survey revealed that 85% of jobs are filled through networking.
 That’s right, 85%!

 Don’t panic – you’ve got this.
 If you have spent any time in college or the workplace, you already have a network.
 You have contacts, co-workers, bosses, and other connections.
 You should use that network to your advantage.
 Reaching out to the right individuals is one of the quickest ways to get a job fast.

 Here is a good template you can use when reaching out to your network for a job referral: